nodejs/node-eps/002-es6-modules.md

 Author | Bradley Meck
 Date   | 7 Jan 2016

+**NOTE:** `Draft` status means that this has not been accepted for implementation into node core.
+This is the document of the standard node core would implement a feature should this draft be moved to `Accepted`.

 It is our intent to:

 * implement interoperability for ES modules and node's existing module system